saalim-khan/Learning_Linux/README.md

 # 3.os patching - 1/5
 3. OS Patching
 The process of applying updates to fix security vulnerabilities, <br>
-improve stability, or add features.
+improve stability, or add features.<br>
-Includes kernel updates and software patches.
+Includes kernel updates and software patches.<br>

 3. OS Patching (1/5)
 What to Learn: Patch management tools like yum, dnf, apt.